darrenchuays/RNN-For-Price-Predictions/README.md

 Stochastic:

--Single Day MDNprediction looks back a period to predict the next day price by predicting parameters of its Gaussian MDN (e.g. price from Day 1-30 to predict Day 31)
+-Single Day MDN prediction looks back a period to predict the next day price by predicting parameters of its Gaussian MDN (e.g. price from Day 1-30 to predict Day 31)

 -Multi Day MDN prediction looks back a period to predict the next day price by predicting parameters of its Gaussian MDN (e.g. price from Day 1-10, 11-20, 21-30 to predict 31-40)